-Your credit rating is something that will be very important throughout your lifetime, not only here at Harvard Law School, but beyond.
+Your credit rating is something that will be very important throughout your lifetime, not only here at Harvard Law School.
 All lenders run a credit check on each student who applies for a supplemental loan.
 After graduation, your credit will determine your ability to secure a car loan, house loans, or any other major financing ventures.
 Even potential landlords and employers are making credit checks prior to offering housing and/or employment.
 The following section is designed to help you manage your credit.

 We strongly encourage you to obtain a copy of your credit report from all of the three major credit data services: Equifax, Trans Union, and Experian.
 The Fair Credit Reporting Act (FCRA) allows you to request a free copy of your credit report from each of the national credit bureaus once per year.
 The Federal Trade Commission, which is the nation’s consumer protection agency, has Facts for Consumers regarding this important legislation.
 There is only one web site authorized by the FCRA and the FTC to provide these free annual reports.
 That web site is AnnualCreditReport.com.
 Requesting a copy of your credit report is a good exercise even if you think you have good credit.
 It has been our experience that some students find erroneous derogatory information on their report.
 It will take a few weeks to eradicate these errors and it would be to your advantage to work on these matters as early as possible in the loan application process.